play icon for videos

 Practical use case

-Systematics / Best practices
+Best practices

-• Set 3–5 SMART goals with dates and budgets.
+• Set 3–5 SMART goals with timelines.

-• Connect goals back to the Impact Framework and risks.
+• Connect each to frameworks and risks.

-The nonprofit impact report template gives you a roadmap.
+The impact report template gives you a roadmap.
 But Sopact’s AI-powered impact reporting software makes that roadmap self-driving.
 By collecting clean data at the source, you create a foundation of integrity.
 And from that foundation, reports are generated in minutes — not months — with the voices of participants standing alongside the numbers.

-The result is a non-profit impact report that does more than document.
+The result is a impact report that does more than document.
 It inspires.
 It builds trust.
 And it proves, in real time, that your work is making the change you set out to create.

 Start with clean data.
 End with a story that inspires.